New diagnosis of epilepsy? Introduction to the condition

 Education

-If you are at high school or are going to college, you might find it useful to speak with your teachers about your seizures, so they know what to do in case you have one during class or on campus.
+If you are in high school or are going to college, you might want to speak with your teachers about your seizures, so they know what to do in case you have one during class or on campus.
 It is also good to know that there are several sources of financial aid for people with epilepsy who are going to college.

 Lifestyle